 He finally returned to the Victory Lane in 2018, winning the second race at Detroit Belle Isle.
 He also won season's finale at Sonoma, finishing fourth in the championship points.

-Outside IndyCar Series, Hunter-Reay participated in two sports car endurance classics with Wayne Taylor Racing, sharing the #10 Cadillac DPi with Jordan Taylor and Renger van der Zande.
-They were 15th at Daytona 24h and second at Sebring 12 Hours.
+Outside IndyCar Series, Hunter-Reay participated in three sports car endurance classics with Wayne Taylor Racing, sharing the #10 Cadillac DPi with Jordan Taylor and Renger van der Zande.
+They were 15th at Daytona 24h, second at Sebring 12 Hours and won the Petit Le Mans.